guitarvydas/cl-threads/README.md

 to start the example:

-(cl-threads:@main)
+CL-USER> (cl-threads:@main)

 to stop the example:

-(cl-threads:kill-example)
+CL-USER> (cl-threads:kill-example)

 N.B. "@" is legal character in identifiers for CL.
 I use the following convention: any ident that begins with "@" is "architectural" (top-level) code.
 Everything else is implementation.  "-" is also a legal character in CL - I use it to subsume CamelCase and underscores.

 N.B.
 This code probably can't be used directly for production, but, I hope that it inspires Concurrent Design (see Rob Pike's "Concurrency is not Parallelism").
+Concurrent Design is a paradigm like FP and OOP.